murrayo/yape/README.md

 #### Process multiple pButtons .html files in the same directory into a single graph (eg a weeks files)

-Be sure to change the variable "YAPE_PATH"
+Be sure to change the variable YAPE_PATH

     ./yape_week.sh -d ../path/to/pbuttons/files -I -v